Sherman business establishments in 1884

 in marriage in the home of the bride's parents in College Park

 yesterday evening at 8:30, Rev. W. B. Savage officiating.
-The bride

 is the daughter of F. M. Gaston of the Diamond Mill Company.
-The

 groom is well known to Sherman, having been connected with the